Listeriosis is a rare infection caused by bacteria called listeria. It usually goes away on its own, but can cause serious problems for some people.

 These foods do not always cause listeriosis.
 If you have eaten them recently, you do not need to do anything unless you get symptoms of the infection.

-You can also catch listeriosis from:
+Although it's less common, you can also catch listeriosis from:

 - close contact with farm animals – especially sheep and cows that are giving birth